Wind, Rocks And Ruddy-Men: Inis Mor Aran Islands

 Millions of years ago, the Aran Islands were joined to the mainland and an area known as the “Burren.”
 Now separated by the Atlantic, they share a landscape that has no soil and is covered in limestone to such a degree it is known as “pavement.”
 While the rocky surface appears hard, in fact, it’s permeable and broken down by the sulfuric and nitric acid in the falling rain.
 There are very few trees on the island as a result of the wind and poor soil depth.

-Yet despite the initial impression of an inhospitable, lunar landscape, life flourishes.
+Despite the initial impression of an inhospitable, lunar landscape, life flourishes on the island.
 On Inis Mor, you can witness new growth taking root on barren rock.

 The Aran Islands, like the Burren, have an unusually temperate climate and as a result, a remarkable diversity of plant life.
 A wide variety of Mediterranean and alpine plants can be found side by side growing among the rocks, including orchids, gentian, and saxifragese—whose root Latin word saxifraga means literally "stone-breaker.”
 Blooms sprout particularly in the crevices known as “grikes,” which provide shelter for fledgling plants, and amongst rock formations known as “clints” that absorb heat when the sun is shining and release heat when temperatures go down.